-A. Standards for Consortia of Service Organizations

-- The commitment of the consortial settings to the collaborative training effort is evidenced by a written agreement or contract among them, that is continually updated with time and changes.
-This agreement defines the terms, conditions and responsibilities of each independent setting that is part of the consortium.
-In addition, this agreement between the consortium and the host service settings requires that all CPA Standards and Criteria will be upheld. - 2.
+- the integration and organization of the training program offered by the consortial settings, as evidenced by adherence to the standards below; - the degree and quality of financial, administrative, and resource support committed by each independent setting to the collaborative effort (per the Eligibility Standards for Residency Programs); and - the quality of training at each independent setting. - A. A. Standards for Consortia of Service Organizations - 1.
+The commitment of the consortial settings to the collaborative training effort is evidenced by a written agreement or contract among them, which is in place for a specified period of time and is subject to regular review.
+This agreement defines the terms, conditions, and responsibilities of each independent setting that is part of the consortium.
+In addition, this agreement between the consortium and the host service settings requires that all CPA Standards will be upheld. - 2.
 The consortium evidences its administrative cohesion in the following ways: - i.
-A Director of Training, who is responsible for the administration of the residency program across the settings that make up the consortium, is appointed, and the Panel

-- strongly recommends that the organized group of professional psychologists in each partner organization report to a professional practice leader or chief psychologist, - ii.
-The Director of Training is advised and supported by a training committee, made up of professional psychologists representing all settings that make up the consortium.
-The training committee is actively involved in the program's training activities, - iii.
-There is a single set of policies and procedures governing how the consortium recruits and selects residents, accords remuneration and benefits to residents, assigns residents to service settings and supervisors, allows for appeals, evaluates residents performance as well as evaluates the program itself.
-These policies and procedures apply to and include all settings that make up the consortium and are available, in writing, at each site. - iv.
-There is a single set of documentation (e.g., brochure, manual, website) that describe the consortial program and that is made available to the public, - v.
-Every resident is assigned to more than one of the service settings that make up the consortium, and all residents have access to rotations at all settings, over the course of the residency year.
-All settings are used during any given training year, - vi.
-The consortium creates and supports opportunities for regular and frequent contact among residents across the service settings and between residents and the Director of Training; - vii.
-Notwithstanding Standard I.B.6 of the Standards and Procedures for internship programs, there are at least three (and preferably more) residents enrolled in a consortial residency program, and - viii.
+A Director of Training, who is responsible for the administration of the residency program across the settings that make up the consortium, is appointed, and the Accreditation Panel strongly recommends that the organized group of professional psychologists in each partner organization report to a Professional Practice Leader or Chief Psychologist. - ii.
+The Director of Training is advised and supported by a Training Committee that is made up of professional psychologists representing all settings that make up the consortium.
+The Training Committee is actively involved in the program's training activities. - iii.
+There is a single set of policies and procedures governing how the consortium recruits and selects residents, accords remuneration and benefits to residents, assigns residents to service settings and supervisors, allows for appeals, and evaluates residents' performance, as well as evaluating the program itself.
+These policies and procedures apply to and include all settings that make up the consortium and are available, electronically or in hard copy, at each site. - iv.
+There is a single set of documentation (e.g., brochure, manual, website) that describes the consortial program and that is made available to the public. - v.
+Every resident has the option for experience in more than one of the service settings that make up the consortium.
+All partner organizations contribute to the consortium every year, as demonstrated through one or more of the following: having minor or major rotation opportunities available, participation in the Training Committee, and participation in educational and seminar series delivery.

+- vi.
+The consortium creates and supports opportunities for regular and frequent contact among residents across the service settings and between residents and the Director of Training. - vii.
+Notwithstanding Residency Standard I.B.7, there are at least three (and preferably more) residents enrolled in a consortial residency program. - viii.
 It is the consortium, and not its constituent service settings, that is accredited by the CPA.
-The consortial settings cannot independently claim or represent accredited status.
+The consortial settings cannot independently claim or represent CPA-accredited status for their individual organizations, though they may all have independent accreditation status from other accrediting bodies for their organizations.

 II.
-Consortia of Doctoral Programs, General Guidelines
+Consortia of Doctoral Programs

+GENERAL GUIDELINES.
 In some jurisdictions, service organizations may be unable, even collectively, to meet the Standards of accreditation that, in turn, may limit the local training opportunities for students.
-In this case, an accredited doctoral program, or group of accredited doctoral programs, may collectively form a consortium, which may be affiliated or partially-affiliated.
+In this case, an accredited doctoral program, or a group of accredited doctoral programs, may collectively form a consortium, which may be affiliated or partially affiliated.